bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-I know that I&apos;'ve been saying validate your code over and over again, but let&apos;'s talk about why it&apos;'s so important.
+I know that I&apos;ve been saying validate your code over and over again, but let&apos;s talk about why it&apos;s so important.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 227.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->